-Pillar 3 Disclosures as of 30th September 2020
+Pillar 3 Disclosures as of 31st December 2020

 ESAF Small Finance Bank Limited ("the Bank") is a public limited company incorporated in India on 05th May, 2016 under the provisions of Companies Act, 2013.
-The Bank received license from Reserve Bank of India (RBI) on November 18, 2016 to carry on the business of Small Finance Bank (SFB) in India and commenced its banking operations on March 10, 2017.
+The Bank received in principle approval from Reserve Bank of India ("RBI") to establish a Small Finance Bank in the private sector under section 22 of the Banking Regulation Act, 1949 on September 16, 2015, received the license from the Reserve Bank of India on November 18, 2016 and commenced its banking operations from March 10, 2017.
+As per RBI Approval, the name of the Bank is included in the Second Schedule to the Reserve Bank of India Act, 1934 with effect from 12 November 2018.

 The Bank is headquartered at Thrissur, Kerala, and provides services in urban, semi-urban and rural areas of the country, through its inclusive banking initiatives.
+The Bank provides Micro, retail and corporate banking, para banking activities such as debit card, third party financial product distribution, in addition to Treasury and permitted Foreign Exchange Business.
 The Bank does not have any foreign operations.